prasanthiKadali/localRepo/README.md

-#  my new repo from local into GitHub
+#  my new repo from local into GitHub from feature 1